-That Time Def Leppard Tried Something Different With ‘Slang’
+When Def Leppard Tried Something Different With ‘Slang’

-Why, that yin-yang state of affairs had been very much in evidence in the years leading up to Slang, which saw Def Leppard rebounding from the alcohol-related death of lead guitarist Steve Clark in 1991 with another blockbuster success, very much in the group’s trademarked pop-metal style, called Adrenalize.
+This yin-yang state of affairs had been very much in evidence in the years leading up to Slang, which saw Def Leppard rebounding from the alcohol-related death of lead guitarist Steve Clark in 1991 with another blockbuster success, very much in the group’s trademarked pop-metal style, called Adrenalize.

 But all of these professional rewards were back-dropped by quite a bit of personal turmoil for the surviving members of Def Leppard in the intervening years.
 By 1992, they found a replacement for Clark in former Dio and Whitesnake guitarist Vivian Campbell, who proved to be a perfect fit, both with his chops and songwriting talents.

 Listen to Def Leppard's 'Deliver Me'

 All these years later, the band still stands by by this proverbial “black sheep” in their discography – even reissuing it in 2014 expanded with a second disc’s worth of demos and alternate takes and mixes.
-At the time, Phil Collen said that "Nirvana had come along and everything had changed.
+Phil Collen said at the time that "Nirvana had come along and everything had changed.
 I think we could've put out Sgt.
 Pepper's or Dark Side of the Moon and [still] gotten lumped in with all the crap metal bands of the '80s that were kind of pale versions of us."

 In the same interview, Collen added: “Slang was an essential album for Def Leppard.
 It went against the grain [but] we felt like Adrenalize started turning a little bit similar, so it was important to do something different at that point."